Topic outline

 So I can...

-1. Translate between visuals and setup equations for balance problems of forms ax+b=cx+d and and all jumbled variations thereof, where all variables are non-negative integers, some of which are easy to visualize.
+1. Translate between visuals and equations for balance problems of forms ax+b=cx+d.

-2. Solve all equations of the form ax+b=cx+d and all jumbled variations thereof involving fractions that are easy to visualize and draw, by guess and check.
+2. Solve all equations of the form ax+b=cx+d and all jumbled variations.

 3. Create my own examples of linear equations to solve.